Crip (disability term): Crip theory

 Due to the influence of the disability rights movement, there were new ways of understanding disability.
 For instance, the social model was introduced by disability rights organisations in the 1970s.
 With the work of activist scholars like Mike Oliver understandings from the community, like that of the social model of disability, entered academia.
 These new ways of understanding disability created a new academic area of study, called disability studies.
 Within disability studies, crip theory formed.
 Crip theory was a way to explore the experience of disability, acknowledge the history of exclusion of the disability community and other social barriers related to disability.
 Crip theory developed within this field as an intersection with gender and sexuality and fell within what is known as critical disability studies.
 While crip was developed by communities to understand their oppression from a disability perspective crip might change when it enters academic spaces.

 For example, crip time is a concept that began in communities.
 This idea suggests that our society has ideas about how long and how much energy and resources a task will take.
 When these ideas were made they were based on an able-bodied person.
 Being able-bodied means that you have minimal impairments physically, mentally, or sensory or not identifying as having a disability.
 Due to the assumption of able-bodiedness there is a lack of consideration of the time, energy, or resources needed for people with disabilities.
-It is common for a disabled person doing a task to need more time, or they might use energy and resources differently, or they might need assistance from another person.
-To accommodate these needs people with disabilities have to be careful when considering what they can do in relation to life and work expectation with the resources they have.
+It is common for a disabled person to require more time and energy, different resources, or assistance from another person to complete a task.
+These accommodations often require extra planning and consideration on behalf of the disabled person to be able to participate in work and life.
 When some people with disabilities extend themselves, they pay with exhaustion, pain, or difficulties focusing.
 Some disabled people use spoon theory to talk about the way they have to manage resources.

 Academic views of crip time connected to ideas of futurity, which is based on temporal theory.
 This theory, developed by Alison Kafer in Feminist, Queer, Crip, builds on the work queer temporal theory.
 Crip time theory asks us to think about the connections between time, marginalisation, and visibility.
 Or how we imagine in our histories and futures.
 It is argued that people with disabilities (and other marginalised identities) are made invisible from our past and futures.
 When we remove people with disabilities from our histories and imagined futures, we must also wonder why policies, laws, and communities would take the needs of disabled people into account.